bshaw928/memory-game/README.md

 # memory-game
-Memory game created using HTML, CSS, and JavaScript
+This memory game was created as part of Springboard's software engineering bootcamp.
+The memory game was created using HTML, CSS, and JavaScript with the help of a youtube tutorial found here: https://www.youtube.com/watch?v=ZniVgo8U7ek